+Pilot ACR

+Product description

-Pilot QD Primer Product description This is a one component oxidatively drying alkyd coating.
-It is a fast drying, high build, zinc phosphate pigmented product.
-Can be used as primer or mid coat in atmospheric environments.
-Suitable for properly prepared carbon steel, aluminium and wooden substrates.
-Scope The Application Guide offers product details and recommended practices for the use of the product.
+This is a one component physically drying acrylic coating.
+It has a semi gloss finish with good gloss retention.
+It is fast drying.
+It can be used direct to metal.
+To be used as topcoat in atmospheric environments.
+It can be applied at sub zero surface temperatures.
+The product is certified not to spread surface flames.

+Scope

+The Application Guide offers product details and recommended practices for the use of the product.

 The data and information provided are not definite requirements.
 They are guidelines to assist with efficient and safe use, and optimum service of the product.
 Adherence to the guidelines does not relieve the applicator of responsibility for ensuring that the work meets specification requirements.
 Jotuns liability is in accordance with general product liability rules.

 The Application Guide (AG) must be read in conjunction with the relevant specification, Technical Data Sheet (TDS) and Safety Data Sheet (SDS) for all the products used as part of the coating system.

+Referred standards

-Referred standards Reference is generally made to ISO Standards.
+Reference is generally made to ISO Standards.
 When using standards from other regions it is recommended to reference only one corresponding standard for the substrate being treated.

+Surface preparation

-Surface preparation The required quality of surface preparation can vary depending on the area of use, expected durability and if applicable, project specification.
-When preparing new surfaces, maintaining already coated surfaces or aged coatings it is necessary to remove all contamination that can interfere with coating adhesion, and prepare a sound substrate for the subsequent product.
+The required quality of surface preparation can vary depending on the area of use, expected durability and if applicable, project specification.

+When preparing new surfaces, maintaining already coated surfaces or aged coatings it is necessary to remove all contamination that can interfere with coating adhesion, and prepare a sound substrate for the subsequent

 Inspect the surface for hydrocarbon and other contamination and if present, remove with an alkaline detergent.
 Agitate the surface to activate the cleaner and before it dries, wash the treated area using fresh water.
 Paint solvents (thinners) shall not be used for general degreasing or preparation of the surface for painting due to the risk of spreading dissolved hydrocarbon contamination.
 Paint thinners can be used to treat small localized areas of contamination such as marks from marker pens.
 Use clean, white cotton cloths that are turned and replaced often.
 Do not bundle used solvent saturated cloths.
 Place used cloths into water.

+Process sequence

-Process sequence Surface preparation and coating should normally be commenced only after all welding, degreasing, removal of sharp edges, weld spatter and treatment of welds is complete.
+Surface preparation and coating should normally be commenced only after all welding, degreasing, removal of sharp edges, weld spatter and treatment of welds is complete.
 It is important that all hot work is completed before coating commences.

-Soluble salts removal Soluble salts have a negative impact on the coating systems performance.
-Jotun's general recommendations for maximum soluble salts (sampled and measured as per ISO 8502-6 and -9) content on a surface are: Areas exposed to (ISO 12944-2): C1-C4: 200 mg/m2 Carbon steel Initial rust grade Date of issue: 21 July 2021 Page: 1/8 This Application Guide supersedes those previously issued.
+Soluble salts removal

+Soluble salts have a negative impact on the coating systems performance.
+Jotun's general recommendations for maximum soluble salts (sampled and measured as per ISO 8502-6 and -9) content on a surface are: Areas exposed to (ISO 12944-2):

+C1-C4: 200 mg/m2

+Carbon steel

+Initial rust grade

+Date of issue: 21 July 2021 Page: 1/9